Coronavirus update

-The easiest way to stop noise can be to speak to the person causing it.
+The easiest way to stop noise and nuisance can be to speak to the person causing it.
 They may not be aware that they are disrupting other people.

 If there is a threat of violence or harassment, call the police on 999.

-To investigate issues, the council runs a response service to witness noise at the following times:
+To investigate issues, we run a response service to witness noise or nuisance at the following times:

-If the noise is not currently happening, or is happening outside our response hours, we will contact you within 5 days to advise.
+If the noise or nuisance is not currently happening, or is happening outside our response hours, we will contact you within 5 days to advise.

-If the noise is happening during our response hours, we aim to return your call within an hour to confirm that the noise is still on.
+If the noise or nuisance is happening during our response hours, we aim to return your call within an hour to confirm it is still happening.
 We will need to carry out an assessment from inside your property.

 We can’t attend the site if you do not answer our call.